eclipse-dataspace-protocol-base/DataspaceProtocol/specifications/common/terminology.md

 # Terms and definitions {#terminology}

-The following terms and definitions introduce the core concepts, entities, and relationships that underpin a __dataspace__ and its communication protocols.
+The following terms and definitions introduce the core concepts, entities, and relationships that underpin a [=Dataspace=] and its communication protocols.
 Not all [=Dataspace=] entities have a concrete _technical_ materialization; some entities may exist as purely logical constructs.

 <dfn>Agreement</dfn>